 The programme introduces children to the instruments of the orchestra, the musicians who play them and the music they play, providing the opportunity to hear live music and the tools to understand what they are hearing.

 Apollo Music Projects started with a pilot programme in four primary schools in Hackney in 1999.
 The full programme started in 2004, and Apollo Music Projects became a registered charity in 2008.
-We have maintained our strong link with Hackney primary schools, adding schools in Tower Hamlets, Camden, Haringey, Islington and Waltham Forest over the past eleven years, while developing and refining the programme.
+We have maintained our strong link with Hackney primary schools, adding schools in Tower Hamlets, Camden, Haringey, Islington, Waltham Forest, Brent and Enfield over the past fifteen years, while developing and refining the programme.
 We will continue to extend our programme to boroughs across North and East London, and we plan to take our innovative approach to children in other London boroughs and in time throughout the country.

-Armando Iannucci has joined Sir Simon Rattle as a Patron of Apollo Music Projects, and he will also be President of our new Friends’ scheme, to be launched in early 2016.
+Armando Iannucci has joined Sir Simon Rattle as a Patron of Apollo Music Projects, and he is also President of our new Friends’ scheme, launched in 2016.

-2015 saw the launch of our Apollo Associate Artists programme, led by cellist Leonard Elschenbroich, who performed with us so memorably at our Cadogan Hall Gala concert in 2014.
+2015 saw the launch of our Apollo Associate programme, led by cellist Leonard Elschenbroich, who performed with us so memorably at our Cadogan Hall Gala concert in 2014.
 Associate Artists visit our schools for special solo workshops, providing the children with an unforgettable insight into the lives of international soloists, and a chance to experience playing of the highest level in their classroom.
-The programme includes planned visits by Leonard Elschenbroich, Bartholomew LaFollette, Alexander Sitkovetsky, Nicola Benedetti and singer Roderick Williams.
+The programme includes visits by artists such as Leonard Elschenbroich, Savitri Grier, Bartholomew LaFollette, Timothy Ridout, Sean Shibe, Alexander Sitkovetsky, Elena Urioste, Roderick Williams and Maria Włoszczowska.